14 Tips Professional “Lice Ladies” Wish You Knew

 TMON/Shutterstock

 They also can’t jump, hop, or swim.
-“A person becomes infested through direct head-to-head contact with another person with head lice,” says Krista Lauer, MD, medical director of Lice Clinics of America.
+“A person becomes infested through direct head-to-head contact with another person with head lice,” says Krista Lauer, MD, medical director ofย Lice Clinics of America.
 “It would be extremely rare to get head lice any other way.
 This is because head lice have special claws adapted to hang on to and crawl along a human hair.
 They cannot crawl on other things, and they cannot live for long periods of time off the human head.”
+(Check out the map that shows where lice has become resistant to standard treatments.)

 feelartfeelant/Shutterstock